phoebe-project/phoebe2-workshop/materials.md

 ### Fitting to Fake (or Real) Data

 The rest of the day is set aside to work on writing script to fit your own data/systems.
-You can also try fitting the following "fake" cases, which we designed to hopefully be cheap enough to complete in a fairly short amount of time:
+If you don't have your own data or want to get some easier practive first you can try the [Fitting Exercise](https://nbviewer.jupyter.org/github/phoebe-project/phoebe2-workshop/blob/2019july/Exercises_03_Fitting.ipynb).

 ### Workshop Dinner @ Dave & Busters